ucan-wg/revocation/README.md

 UCAN revocation is accomplished with an eventually consistent mechanism.
 Note that the delivery tradeoff often associated with eventually consistent systems only apply in the worst case: it is entirely possible to communicate directly with the resource server for resources that have a single source of truth.
 The extra generality allows UCAN revocations to work with structures like [CRDT]s, operate over gossip channels, and at the edge.

+In the case of UCAN, this MUST be done by a proof's issuer DID.
+For more on the exact mechanism, see the revocation validation section.

 # 2 Semantics

+- Invidates proofs, but can still be valid because constructive

 Any issuer of a UCAN MAY later revoke that UCAN or the capabilities that have been derived from it further downstream in a proof chain.